sl4ppy/Tempest/docs/project-summary.md

 ### External Resources
 - **Third-Party Libraries**: OpenGL, SDL2, OpenAL, Google Test
-- **Development Tools**: Visual Studio, CLion, CMake, Git
-- **Testing Tools**: Performance profilers, memory analyzers

 ## Success Criteria

 ### Technical Success
-- [ ] 60 FPS performance on target hardware
+- **Performance**: 60 FPS on target hardware
-- [ ] <100MB memory usage
+- **Memory Usage**: <100MB total memory usage
-- [ ] Cross-platform compatibility
-- [ ] >90% test coverage
-- [ ] <5% technical debt
+- **Load Times**: <5 seconds to game start
+- **Bug Density**: <1 critical bug per 1000 lines of code

 ### Quality Success
-- [ ] Faithful recreation of original gameplay
-- [ ] Enhanced visual and audio experience
-- [ ] Accessibility compliance
+- **Test Coverage**: >90% code coverage
-- [ ] User satisfaction >4.0/5.0
+- **User Satisfaction**: >4.0/5.0 rating
-- [ ] Bug-free release
+- **Accessibility**: WCAG 2.1 AA compliance
+- **Platform Support**: 100% target platform compatibility

-### Business Success
+### Development Success
-- [ ] On-time delivery within 32 weeks
-- [ ] Within budget constraints
-- [ ] Positive community reception
-- [ ] Foundation for future enhancements
-- [ ] Educational value for game development

-## Future Considerations

-### Post-Release Enhancements
-1. **Multiplayer Support**: Cooperative and competitive modes
-2. **Level Editor**: Custom level creation tools
-3. **Mod Support**: User-created content framework
-4. **Mobile Ports**: iOS and Android versions
-5. **VR Support**: Virtual reality adaptation

-### Long-term Vision
-1. **Educational Platform**: Teaching game development concepts
-2. **Preservation Tool**: Documenting classic game mechanics
-3. **Community Hub**: Fostering retro gaming community
-4. **Technology Showcase**: Demonstrating modern game development
-5. **Open Source Foundation**: Contributing to game development ecosystem
+- **On-Time Delivery**: 90% milestone completion on schedule
+- **Code Quality**: <5% technical debt
+- **Documentation**: 100% API documentation coverage
+- **Team Velocity**: Consistent story point completion

 ## Conclusion

-The Tempest Rebuild Project represents a unique opportunity to bridge the gap between classic arcade gaming and modern technology.
-By carefully analyzing the original disassembly and applying contemporary development practices, this project will create a faithful recreation that honors the original while making it accessible to new audiences.
+The Tempest Rebuild Project represents a unique opportunity to preserve and enhance a classic arcade game using modern technology.
+By leveraging the comprehensive ASM analysis of the original game, we can ensure an accurate and faithful recreation while making the game accessible to contemporary audiences.

-The comprehensive documentation, detailed implementation plan, and risk management strategies provide a solid foundation for successful project execution.
-The modular architecture ensures maintainability and extensibility, while the focus on accessibility and modern standards ensures broad appeal.

-This project serves not only as a tribute to a classic game but also as a demonstration of how modern technology can preserve and enhance gaming heritage for future generations.

----

-**Project Status**: Planning Phase
-**Next Steps**: Begin Phase 1 implementation **Estimated Start Date**: [To be determined]
-**Target Release Date**: [32 weeks from start]

----

-*This project is a tribute to the original Tempest arcade game and is not affiliated with Atari.
-All original game mechanics and design elements are preserved for educational and preservation purposes.*
+The project's success will be measured not only by technical achievements but also by the preservation of the original game's essence and the creation of an enhanced experience that honors the legacy of the 1981 arcade classic.